thomasgassmann/eth-cheatsheets/visual-computing/main.typ

   + Calculate vertex normals by averaging _(weighted by angle)_
   + Evaluate illumination model for each vertex
-  + Interpolate vertex colors bilinearly on the current scan line Problems with scan line interpolation are perspective distortion, orientation dependence, shared vertices.
-Quality depends on size of primitives.
+  + Interpolate vertex colors bilinearly on the current scan line Problems with scan line interpolation are perspective distortion, orientation dependence, shared vertices, incorrect highlights.
+Quality depends on size of polygons.
 ]

 #colorbox(title: [Phong Shading], color: gray)[